vincenzocivale/prova/Esercitazione_3/ReadMe.md

 *Exploring Intermediate Layer Embeddings of scGPT on Spatial Transcriptomics Data*

-## Project Overview
+## Introduction

 This repository contains the solutions to the exercises assigned during the Hugging Face library hands-on session.
-While the initial exercises involved standard applications and usages of the library (such as dataset loading, model fine-tuning, and evaluation), this README focuses exclusively on the final, personal project, where a more exploratory and original analysis was conducted.
+While the initial exercises involved standard applications and usages of the library — such as dataset loading, model fine-tuning, and evaluation — this README focuses exclusively on the final, personal project, where a more exploratory and original analysis was conducted.

-This project investigates the capabilities of **Foundation Models** in single-cell genomics, focusing on their performance in *zero-shot* scenarios — that is, evaluating model outputs without any task-specific fine-tuning.
-Foundation Models have gained prominence due to their ability to learn universal data representations from large datasets and generalize effectively across diverse tasks.
+This project investigates the capabilities of **Foundation Models** in the field of single-cell genomics, with a particular focus on their performance in *zero-shot* scenarios — that is, evaluating model outputs without any task-specific fine-tuning.
+Foundation Models are renowned for their ability to learn universal data representations from large datasets and generalize effectively across diverse tasks.

-Inspired by the article ["Zero-shot evaluation reveals limitations of single-cell foundation models"](https://doi.org/...), by Kedzierska et al. (2025), this work extends the original analysis by examining *intermediate* transformer layer embeddings of the scGPT model, rather than restricting evaluation solely to the final layer.
-The goal is to understand whether earlier layers, which capture more "local" or less refined representations, might offer valuable or even superior insights for downstream tasks in a zero-shot context.

-## Background and Motivation

-Kedzierska et al. show that despite their promise, models like **scGPT** and Geneformer may struggle in zero-shot evaluations, sometimes performing worse than simple baselines.
-Their evaluation, however, is based primarily on embeddings from the model’s final layer.
-Given that transformer models encode information hierarchically, intermediate layers might capture different, possibly more useful, biological signals that the final layer alone does not reveal.
+The idea to explore *intermediate embeddings* — rather than limiting the evaluation to the final layer — was inspired by the paper ["Perception Encoder: The best visual embeddings are not at the output of the network"](https://arxiv.org/abs/2504.13181), which suggests that the most informative representations for certain tasks may reside in the inner layers of a model rather than at its output.

+Additionally, this work builds upon the study ["Zero-shot evaluation reveals limitations of single-cell foundation models"](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-025-03574-x?utm_source=bmc_etoc&utm_medium=email&utm_campaign=CONR_13059_AWA1_GL_DTEC_054CI_TOC-250419#Sec3) by Kedzierska et al. (2025), a team of Microsoft researchers, which highlighted that models such as **scGPT** and Geneformer can sometimes underperform in zero-shot scenarios — in some cases being outperformed by simpler baselines.
+However, their evaluation focused exclusively on embeddings from the final model layer, leaving open the question of whether intermediate representations might offer improved predictive utility.

 ## Data and Model